Make-School-Courses/WEB-1.1-Web-Architecture/Assignments/06-Final-Project.md

 2. An e-commerce site where users can review their favorite products (Resources: Product & Review)
 3. A blog site where users can make blog posts & comment on others' blog posts (Resources: BlogPost & Comment)

 Keep in mind that since we haven't covered user logins/authentication in this course, you won't really be able to restrict access to certain users.
-Thus, everyone on the site can see every resource.
+Thus, everyone on the site can see every item of each resource.

 ## Requirements